William David Doherty: Personal and later life

 In 1922 George Doherty married Annie Ruth Margaret Barber and they had two sons and a daughter.
-When he retired in 1958 he continued to serve the hospital and in 1961 he was appointed a Governor and was Chairman of the Nursing and Nurses Education Committee.
-He was also a Governor of the Medical School.
 He was also a member of a number of medical dining clubs, one of which, the Cambridge Medical Graduates Club, he was president.
 After his retirement he was also an active mason and regularly visited South Africa.

 He died suddenly on 31 March 1966 a week after an operation on his hip.